Event planning, Wedding planning and Innovation workshops

 Green Weddings

-Have you ever thought about having an eco-friendly wedding?
+Have you ever thought about having an environmentally friendly wedding?
 One that won't cost the earth?

 Green is the 'new white' for weddings.
 From organic menus to eco limos and vintage gowns - green is chic, and every bride knows it.